|1964 Model Year

 the Hipo cars and had fully welded centers with four small slash cuts in them.
 Tire sizes were the standard 6.70 x 15 black wall with

-were the spinner style.
-The wheel cover carried part number C3AZ-1130-Z and were made of highly polished stainless steel The hub
+they were the spinner style.
+The wheel cover carried part number C3AZ-1130-Z and were made of highly polished stainless steel

-cap used on the Custom through Galaxie 500 models was the C4AZ-1130-A and measured 10 1/2 inches in diameter and often
+The hub cap used on the Custom through Galaxie 500 models was the C4AZ-1130-A and measured 10 1/2 inches in diameter and

+wheels.
 This wheel has a 1/2 inch more front spacing which allows the wheel cover to be properly seated on the rim.
-If the standard Ford 15 x
+If the standard

-5 rim is used the wheel covers will fit but, over time the front set will loosen up and fly off while driving.
-The wheel covers do have a
+Ford 15 x 5 rim is used the wheel covers will fit but, over time the front set will loosen up and fly off while driving.
+The wheel covers

 All 427 equipped Galaxies, as well as most of the earlier 390 High Performance and 406 cars, had the passenger side brake line

-being the extra heat from the exhaust manifolds overheating the brake fluid in the line causing brake pressure problems.
-The other
+accepted, being the extra heat from the exhaust manifolds overheating the brake fluid in the line causing brake pressure problems.

-reason may have been a result of engine explosions severing this brake line on the pre-427 cars on the NASCAR circuit.
-Either
+The other reason may have been a result of engine explosions severing this brake line on the pre-427 cars on the NASCAR circuit.

-reason seems totally plausible but only the guy who ordered the change could say for sure.
-Other than that modification the brake
+Either reason seems totally plausible but only the guy who ordered the change could say for sure.
+Other than that modification the

-lines were run the same way on all manual brake cars.
-This brings up the fact that all 427 cars in 63 came equipped with manual
+brake lines were run the same way on all manual brake cars.
+This brings up the fact that all 427 cars in 63 came equipped with

 The fuel system on 427 cars consisted of 3/8th's fuel line running from the back to front.
 The hose running from the fuel line to the